EmraldT95/Masters_Project_2022_23/README.md

 ## Plotting:

 To create plots, we have to run the `plots.py` file.
-Currently we have two plots available - the Pareto front and the Average train/test score.
+Currently we have two plots available - the 'Cost vs. Time' and the Average train/test score.
 To generate the pareto front plot for a sample run, execute the below code in the terminal.

 ````bash
 python plots.py --path ./path_to_your_output_folder